Jating73/blog-app-nextjs/posts/learn-germany-A1.md

 - Don't Translate ever word to word.
 - Watch movie on youtube - Nicos Weg A1, A2, B1.
+- dict.cc app for windows, apple, browser or phone.

 ### Introduction -